EGhost98/Speer_Notes/README.md

 - **URL:** `/api/notes/:id/share/`
 - **Method:** `POST`
-- **Description:** Share a note with another user for the authenticated user.
+- **Description:** Share a note with another user using their email for the authenticated user.

 ### 7. Unshare Note with Another User

 - **URL:** `/api/notes/:id/unshare/`
 - **Method:** `POST`
-- **Description:** Unshare a note with another user for the authenticated user.
+- **Description:** Unshare a note with another user using their email for the authenticated user.

 ### 8. Make Note Public